richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 > "...I was recently looking into the performance of a query against one of our tables; It had a huge IN clause and also had a couple of NOT IN clauses...
 The base latency of this query was ~450ms.
 With only updating to roaringbitmap 0.8.0, I see that the latency drops to ~70ms.
 Thats pretty neat."

-Whilst these performance improvements can hardly be attributed to the serialisation change alone, and reflect a lot of improvements by lots of people over several years, that's quite a big difference.
+Whilst these performance improvements can hardly be attributed to the serialisation change alone, and reflect a lot of improvements by lots of people, particularly [Przemek Piotrowski](https://twitter.com/ppiotrow), over several years, that's quite a big difference.

 You can use this API as follows: